oscarlai1998/tp/docs/UserGuide.md

 `<>`               | Include only one compulsory value from choices.

 ## Features
+The following section outlines the various commands suopported by the application, its proper usages and expected behaviours.

 ### Add new module: `add`

-Adds a new module to the list.
+Adds a new module to the list of modules undertaken.
+The add function serves to keep track of the modules that you have taken or are currently taking.
+Other functions would interact with these modules to keep track, calculate CAP and check progress of your academic career.

 > ℹ️ **Note:** The prerequisite field is optional.